 My favorite Christmas tradition with my little family is going up to the mountains and cutting down our own tree.
 We make it a whole day event with hot cocoa and having lunch up there.
 It is the perfect way to kick off the holiday season!
+If you are looking where to cut your own Christmas tree in Colorado, head to Red Feather Lakes!

 The drive from Denver to Red Feather Lakes is about two hours, depending on road conditions and traffic.
 We (ok I ) belt out classic Christmas songs the whole way up.
 (My boyfriend is extremely patient!)